rajiv48/jwks-server/README.md

 - issues RS256-signed JWTs at `POST /auth` (authentication is mocked — no body or credentials are checked);
 - signs with an **expired** key, and an already-expired `exp`, when the `expired` query parameter is present.

-> Educational project.
-A real deployment would authenticate users, persist/rotate keys in a
-> KMS or database, and sit behind TLS.

 ## Endpoints